Level: Advanced (Level 3)Awarding Body: Edexcel

 What can it lead to?

-Studying Business will open your eyes to the wide range of job opportunities available, ranging from finance to marketing to management.
+Studying Vocational A ‘Level Business (BTEC Level 3 Extended Certificate in Business) will open your eyes to the wide range of job opportunities available, ranging from finance to marketing to management.

 Alternatively you may choose to move onto an apprenticeship.